Christian Louboutin: Brand extensions

 In 2012, Louboutin partnered with Batallure Beauty LLC to launch Christian Louboutin Beauté to enter the luxury beauty market.
 Catherine Roggero is the New York-based general manager for Christian Louboutin, a venture between Christian Louboutin SAS and Batallure Beauty.
 Roggero "will be responsible for developing Louboutin's beauty business."

-On 23 July 2014, Christian Louboutin Beauté launched a range of nail lacquers, exclusively debuting the signature red shade, Rouge Louboutin, at the Saks Fifth Avenue flagship in New York and its 15 US boutiques.
+On 23 July 2014, Christian Louboutin Beauté launched a range of nail lacquers, exclusively debuting the signature red shade, Rouge Louboutin, at the Saks Fifth Avenue flagship store in New York and its 15 US boutiques.
 In support of this launch, the high-end department store created Loubiville, a five-window visual merchandising display.
 The range was more widely distributed on 6 August 2014 to Bergdorf Goodman, Neiman Marcus, Nordstrom, and select Sephora boutiques.
 The product is a logical brand extension, as an assistant's nail polish was the impetus for the shoes' red soles.
 Much like the shoes, the polish is receiving attention for its provocative shape, a long spiky cap, designed to resemble a calligrapher's brush or a spire.

 In 2015, he expanded his foray into cosmetics with a lipstick collection.
 The tube was inspired by Babylonian architecture and Middle Eastern antiquities.
 As of 2017, the brand had 38 shades, divided into three collections.

 Louboutin entered the fragrance market in 2016 with the release of three parfums: Bikini Questa Sera, with jasmine and tuberose notes; Tornade Blonde, with rose and cassis notes; and Trouble in Heaven, with patchouli and amber notes.
 The bottles were designed by Thomas Heatherwick's studio.

+Christian Louboutin invested in the hotel industry in Portugal, starting with Vermelho hotel (meaning Red hotel in Portuguese) like his iconic red soles, that opened on April 1, 2023.
+Christian Louboutin opened 2 new hotel villas in Portugal's Alentejo: La Salvada and La Maison des Bateaux, that are an extension of Vermelho hotel, in July 2025.
+Louboutin is now planning to open a second boutique hotel in the same region in 2026, that will be called Vermelho Lagoa (meaning Red Lagoon).